ergoplatform/ergo-utilities-rust/ergo-headless-dapp-framework/tutorials/Math_Bounty/3-math-bounty-dApp-writing-a-cli-frontend-that-allows-creating-bounties.md

 ### Testing And Running The Math Bounty CLI Application

-Before we conclude, it would be be uesful to explicitly explain how to test the application yourself with your own Ergo Node wallet.
+Before we conclude, it would be be useful to explicitly explain how to test the application yourself with your own Ergo Node wallet.

 Simply build the application via: